Treatment for Uterine Fibroids in Ocala, Florida

 There are a variety of prescription medications that can be utilized to help regulate a woman’s menstrual cycle, which can help to alleviate fibroid symptoms.
 Such medications can range from common forms of hormonal birth control to drugs specifically designed to treat uterine fibroids.

 It should be noted that medications for fibroids are fairly new, meaning that their potential side effects are not entirely known.

 Surgery for Fibroids in Ocala, FL

 In some cases, medications can help relieve mild symptoms from fibroids, but often the best way to alleviate moderate-to-severe symptoms is through surgery.
 Dr. Riley performs robotic surgery as a minimally invasive procedure to remove fibroids.
 A myomectomy removes the tumors without taking any healthy uterine tissue and is a good treatment option if you plan to have children in the future and want to keep your uterus.

 Patients who experience especially severe complications as a result of their uterine fibroids may be recommended for a hysterectomy.
 This surgery involves the complete removal of the uterus, which subsequently is the only way to guarantee a permanent reprieve from uterine fibroids and their symptoms.

 This procedure is not recommended for women looking to preserve their fertility as there is no natural way to conceive and carry a child without a uterus.
 Many who choose to undergo a hysterectomy will consider it as a last resort after attempting other, less invasive treatment methods.

 Questions About Dealing with Uterine Fibroids?

 Many of the symptoms of uterine fibroids such as pelvic pain and heavy periods can also be indicators of less serious conditions.
 That’s why it’s important for women to make an appointment with Dr. Riley if fibroids are suspected.
-To make an appointment, call us at (352) 369-5999 today.
+To make an appointment in Ocala, FL, call us at (352) 369-5999 today.